Product explainer

 How this site and ComparePower fit together.

-ChooseMyPower.org and ComparePower.com are part of the same operating team.
-ChooseMyPower is the education and research site — the one you're reading now.
-ComparePower is the enrollment platform — where the actual sign-up happens with the retail electricity provider you choose.
+ChooseMyPower is the education and research side — the site you're reading now.
+Enrollment runs on our sister platform, ComparePower.com, built and operated by the same team.
+That's where your sign-up completes with the retail electricity provider you choose.

-Live Link is a ComparePower product.
-We're surfacing it here because it's the in-network shortcut: if you'd rather skip the ZIP-and-usage entry step that the standard comparison flow requires, Live Link does that step for you.
+Live Link is the in-network shortcut to that step.
+If you'd rather skip the ZIP-and-usage entry the standard comparison flow asks for, Live Link does it for you.
 Same plans, same checkout, less typing.

 We don't get paid more if you use Live Link than if you use the standard flow.
-Both routes earn the same flat referral fee when you enroll.
-We're surfacing Live Link because it's a better experience for some users — not because the math favors us.
+Both routes earn the same flat referral fee when you enroll, at the same rate the provider would charge you directly.
+We surface Live Link because it's a better experience for some users — not because the math favors us.

 Next step